Hoffdl/Mini_enterprise_banking/README.md

 • Create a Django App: python manage.py startapp app_name
 • Create a superuser(admin): python manage.py createsuperuser
 • Create a server: python manage.py run server

+## WHO CAN USE THE APP
+Anyone with basic knowledge in python looking for building simple app If you are interested to build your github portfolio Anyone interested in knowing the logic behind online banking application